Psycho-oncology: Treatment adherence

 Historically, terminology related to the uptake of treatment by the patient was referred to as compliance, implying a more passive role on the part of the patient, and a more clearly delineated hierarchy between the doctor and patient.
-However, modern models of ethical treatment call of more equality between patient and provider and discussion related to treatment has shifted towards adherence.
-Adherence to medical treatment is of crucial importance to managing cancer effectively and is a topic that largely falls under the purview of psycho-oncology for the cognitive-behavioral causes for lack of treatment adherence.
+However, modern models of ethical treatment call for more equality between patient and provider and discussion related to treatment has shifted towards adherence.
+Adherence to medical treatment is of crucial importance to managing cancer effectively and is a topic that largely falls under the purview of psycho-oncology due to the cognitive-behavioral causes for lack of treatment adherence.
 A number of factors can contribute to lack of treatment adherence including toxic side effects, misinformation or lack of understanding of treatment regimen, lack of communication with medical providers, and lack of medical support (e.g., treatment self-management), in addition to psychological factors like depression and anxiety.
 Treatment adherence has become an increasingly important topic of study in psycho-oncology due to the advent and proliferation of oral antineoplastics.
-Individuals on oral chemotherapy must manage sometimes complex treatment regimens at home, on their own, and be able to communication effectively with treatment providers to manage toxic side effects that may influence ability or willingness to take the prescribed drug without the assistance of nursing as in traditional intravenous chemotherapy.
+Individuals on oral chemotherapy must manage sometimes complex treatment regimens at home, on their own, and be able to communicate effectively with treatment providers to manage toxic side effects that may influence their ability or willingness to take the prescribed drug without the assistance of nursing as in traditional intravenous chemotherapy.